Gaza genocide: Direct killings

-The proportion of women and children among the dead is disputed.
-As of 7 May 2024, total deaths quoted by the UN are 34,735, of which 24,686 are fully identified: 52% women and children, 8% elderly of all genders, and 40% men.
-In November 2024, the UN published an analysis covering 8,119 fatalities that were verified by at least three independent sources, between November 2023 and April 2024, with 70% of them being women and children.
-As of 31 August 2024, per the Gaza Ministry of Health, the number of fatalities had risen to 40,691, 34,344 identified by name: 17,652 (51%) women and children, 2,955 (9%) elderly of all genders, and 13,737 (40%) men.
-By August 2025, the Gaza government media office reported a minimum of 18,885 children had been killed since October 2023.
+The proportion of women and children among the dead is disputed, but the names, gender, and age of 60,000+ of the victims are known and published.
+On 7 May 2024, total deaths quoted by the UN were 34,735, of which 24,686 are fully identified: 52% women and children, 8% elderly of all genders, and 40% men.
+In November 2024, the UN published an analysis covering 8,119 fatalities that were verified by at least three independent sources, between November 2023 and April 2024, with 70% of them women and children.
+As of 31 August 2024, per the Gaza Ministry of Health, the number of fatalities had risen to 40,691, 34,344 identified by name: 17,652 (51%) women and children, 2,955 (9%) elderly of all genders (defined as those aged 60 or older), and 13,737 (40%) men.
+A year later (31 July 2025), per the Gaza Ministry of Health, the number of fatalities identified by name reached 60,199: 28,728 (48%) were women and children, 2,928 (5%) were elderly of all genders (defined as those aged 65 or older), and 28,543 (47%) were men.
+A minimum of 18,457 children had been killed since October 2023.

 In November 2024, the Gaza Health Ministry reported that 1,410 Gazan families had been completely erased from the civil registry as a result of Israeli bombings.
 Data collection has become increasingly difficult for the Gaza Health Ministry due to the destruction of infrastructure.
 The ministry has had to supplement its usual reporting based on hospital dead with other sources of information, including reports by the media and first responders as well as families and widows, who must formally register their husbands' deaths to qualify for government assistance.
-Professor Mike Spagat found an urgent need for a transparent methodology to reconcile its top-line death numbers—34,535 as of 30 April—with its detailed breakdowns, including only those of the dead who were fully identified, summing to 24,653 on the same date.
+Professor Michael Spagat found an urgent need for a transparent methodology to reconcile its top-line death numbers—34,535 as of 30 April 2024—with its detailed breakdowns, including only those of the dead who were fully identified, summing to 24,653 on the same date.
+By August 2025, this gap between the number of victims and the number of fully identified vicitms became smaller (about 62,000 vs. about 60,000), as more victims were identified.
 The ministry's figures for the total number killed have been contested by Israeli authorities but accepted as accurate by Israeli intelligence services, the UN, and the World Health Organization.
-More recently, The Guardian has reported that a classified IDF database registered 8900 militants that were killed.
-Relating this to GHM's data implies a civilian death rate of 83%, which exceeds that of any conflict since 1989 except the Rwandan genocide, the Siege of Mariupol, and the Siege of Srebrenica.
+More recently, The Guardian has reported that a classified IDF database registered 8,900 killed militants.
+This and GHM's data imply a civilian death rate of 83%, which exceeds that of any conflict since 1989 except the Rwandan genocide, the Siege of Mariupol, and the Siege of Srebrenica.
 The IDF denied this, saying the figures were inaccurate and inconsistent with its data.